 - Verifying your bank account; and

 We don’t charge a fee to make a transfer to your bank account.
 If your debit card is eligible to receive withdrawals from your PayPal account, you will be provided the option to use it when you transfer money out of your PayPal balance, subject to the fees applicable to such transfers that can be found on the Fees for Transferring Balance (for personal accounts) page and the Fees for Transferring Balance (for business accounts) page.
 The applicable fees will be disclosed to you in advance each time you initiate such a withdrawal.
-Eligible debit cards include Visa and Mastercard debit cards that participate in Instant Transfers.
+Eligible debit cards include Visa debit cards that participate in Instant Transfers.

 Holding currency other than Canadian Dollars